Achievable logoAchievable logo

 f′(x)=h→0limhf(x+h)−f(x)

 This limit process creates a new function f′(x).
-Plugging in any value of x into the derivative function will give the instantaneous rate of change at that point.
+Plugging in a value of x gives the instantaneous rate of change at that point.

 AP tip: